Lauze pronounced: “Lowes” (like the home improvement store)

 The vines are up to 50 years old, and are grown without pesticides or herbicides in a slightly cooler, north-sloping terroir that resembles a rock pile.
 Co- fermented using native yeast (45% Grenache Blanc, 35% Roussanne, 10% each Clairette and Bourbelenc), no malolactic conversion and aged in 10% in large 600L neutral barrels, influencing texture rather than flavor.
 Night-picked for bright acidity and fermented at cold 50 ̊F temeperatures.
 Aromas of peach and white flowers.
 On the palate a broad complexity, notes of citrus, exotic fruit, balanced between acidity and a creamy texture.
 The winemaker suggests decanting this age-worthy white to open it further, and to avoid serving it cold.
 Very rare, as only 5% of Chateauneuf wines are white.
 150 cases.

-90 Points, Wine Advocate: “Ripe Cherries mark the nose, joined by notes of dried spices and a hint of tapenade.
-Full-bodied and velvety in texture, it should drink well for up to a decade.”
+91 Points, Wine Advocate: “Hints of raspberries but more black cherries, layered with hints of garrigue and black olive.
+Full-bodied and moderately concentrated, with silky tannins and lengthy finish.”
 The 40+ year old vines emerge from a sea of softball sized rocks with no visible dirt or topsoil.
 Made with no new oak, native-yeast fermented, the 20% Syrah and 80% Grenache is neither racked nor filtered.
 Her frigid 50° F cellar ensures prolonged fermentation in underground cement tanks.
 Opens with splash decant to reveal floral notes, spice and earth, elegant red fruits, power and yet restraint.
 This wine will age easily for a generation or more, yet is completely enjoyable now.
 400 cases made.